-Little did we know – we actually were given the gift of time to be shaped by our very stability.
+Little did we know – we were given the gift of time to be shaped by our very stability.

 Our old house is – older – like us.
 Thankfully, the foundation remains intact and strong, despite the wear and tear from an active, growing family.
 Upgrades and a love for home have sustained a healthy long life.
 We are so very grateful.

-And, as does comes with age, the creaks and groans are more noticeable as the house becomes more empty.
+And, as does come with age, the creaks and groans are more noticeable as the house becomes more empty.
 At times, we’re taken by surprise as memories whisper from rooms once filled with life.
 Tears mix between joy and loss as reality sets in.

 Our immediate neighborhood is showing signs of progress with growing pains of its own.
 New babies, graduations, relocating, retiring, travel, and dying.

 At the same time, infill closes in with the growing population, taking up precious space, while people become more reclusive and less neighborly.

 Our very culture has shifted from family-centered to retirees hauling their live-in homes to warmer and exotic places.
 Marriage is delayed, if at all, as are children.
 Continuing education has become a career, while student loans become a life-sentence of debt.
 And church?
 Nearly non-existent as we see the once filled worship centers sold and used for other things.